ikawaha/kagome-dict/ipa/README.md

-A Dictionary of Kagome Japanese Morphological Analyzer v2
+A Dictionary of Kagome v2
 ===

 A dictionary package of [kagome v2](http://github.com/ikawaha/kagome/tree/v2).
 This software includes a binary and/or source version of data from